 From apps that let you order birth control on-demand to period tracking apps, it seems there’s an app for just about anything!
 Apps are a great tool for providing education and making it easier to access the care you need without the wait.

 Another area where apps can be helpful is during pregnancy.
 During such an exciting (and sometimes overwhelming) time, it’s helpful to get the information you need at your fingertips.
 In partnering with our friends at Babyscripts, Axia is proud to arm our expecting mamas with the myJourney app.
 The app provides a feed of daily customized content, from conception to your baby’s first birthday, as well as provider-approved resources, and access to your care team’s contact information to help you stay connected.
-If you’re an existing Axia patient who is expecting, check out this page for more information on how to access, or contact your care center to access this content.

 The postpartum period is just as critical, especially when it comes to mental health.
 According to the CDC, postpartum depression is a public health problem, affecting as many as 1 out of 8 women in the US.
 Axia Women’s Health is tackling this issue head-on by partnering with Curio Digital Therapeutics.
 Through Curio’s MamaLift program, select Axia patients can access a web-based program that offers personalized self-help tools and trackers to help manage symptoms of anxiety and depression.
 Developed by clinical psychologists, MamaLift offers content rooted in science-based behavioral therapy and is personalized to each woman’s needs.